Breadcrumb

 Continuing Review: The IRB is required to review and approve all research projects that are more than minimal risk at intervals appropriate to the degree of risk to subjects, but not less than once a year

-See the UI IRB Standard Operating Procedures and Researcher Guide, Section II, Part 19.B (Reportable Events).
+See the Reportable Events page of the Human Subjects Office website and the UI IRB Standard Operating Procedures and Researcher Guide, Section II, Part 19.B (Reportable Events).

-Other UI Committees Reviewing Human Subjects Research: The UI IRB coordinates reviews with other institutional committees that are part of the UI Human Research Protection Program (HRPP).
+Other UI Committees Reviewing Human Subjects Research: As necessary, the investigator must communicate directly and obtain approval from other institutional committees that are part of the UI Human Research Protection Program (HRPP).
+Many of these committees review information in HawkIRB, but they may also have a separate application form/process.

 7. What if I am using UIHC clinical services in my human subjects research?